 When buying a second hand car safety should be at the top of your list of considerations.
 The Used Car Safety Ratings assist buyers in making decisions to purchase cars that offer the best protection in a crash.

 Safety should be paramount

 If you're looking for a new car, vehicle safety should be a priority.
 Used Car Safety Ratings results provide car buyers with critical information that can be used to help them make an informed decision about the protection a second hand vehicle offers.

-The Used Car Safety Ratings study is based on more than 8 million real-world vehicle crashes in Australia and New Zealand between 1987 and 2016, There are 296 vehicle models manufactured from 1996 onwards with ratings, covering the most popular vehicles in Australia and New Zealand.
+The Used Car Safety Ratings study is based on more than 8.3 million real-world police reported vehicle crashes in Australia and New Zealand between 1987 and 2017, There are 389 vehicle models manufactured from 1998 onwards with ratings, covering the most popular vehicles in Australia and New Zealand.

 The study shows how well each vehicle will protect the driver from death or serious injury in the event of a crash.